HarryFray/Bellview-School-District/README.md

 # Bellview-School-District
-Learning Python through creating a complex school system
+Learning Python, and GitHub through creating a complex school